-- The duty of care was breached through the at-fault party’s negligent actions.
+- The burden of care was breached through the at-fault party's negligent actions.

 - That negligence was the direct cause of the loved one's wrongful death.

-The wrongful death of a loved one can create severe financial and emotional losses for the family.
-Our wrongful death attorneys in Ceres work diligently to help our clients obtain full and fair financial compensation for the following:
+The tragic loss of a family member due to wrongful death can result in significant emotional and financial hardships for those left behind.
+Our wrongful death attorneys in Ceres work diligently to help our clients obtain full and fair monetary compensation for the following:

-- Economic Damages: In a wrongful death claim, economic damages or special damages are straightforward and are based upon easy-to-identify and calculation expenses.
+- Economic Damages: In a wrongful death claim, economic or special damages are straightforward and based on easy identification and calculation of expenses.
 They include costs of end-of-life medical treatment, funeral and burial expenses, household services, lost future financial support, loss of inheritance, and other financial losses related to a loved one's wrongful death.
 The value of some economic damages can be determined by adding up the receipts to arrive at a fair and reasonable sum.
 For future economic damages, expert witness testimony from an economist may be necessary to prove the fair and reasonable value of the loss.

-- Non-Economic Damages: Also known as general damages in a wrongful death case, these refer to the emotional and intangible costs of losing a loved one.
+- Non-Economic Damages: General damages in a wrongful death case refer to the emotional and intangible costs of losing a loved one.
 When a Ceres wrongful death lawyer cannot agree on the value of non-economic damages with the insurance company or defense counsel, the attorney may proceed with a lawsuit.
 If the matter is taken to trial, the value of general damages will be decided by the jury that is just and fair.
-Evidence will be provided by the attorney to the jury that can help satisfy their questions about the loss and what it meant to the family in terms of monetary value.
-Common types of non-economic damages in a wrongful death suit include loss of a loved one’s care, affection, and protection, as well as the loss of parental guidance and training for surviving children.
+The attorney will provide evidence to the jury to help satisfy their questions about the loss and what it meant to the family regarding monetary value.
+Common non-economic damages in a wrongful death suit include losing a loved one's care, affection, and protection and failing parental guidance and training for surviving children.

-An experienced wrongful death lawyer in Ceres can gather evidence to prove how the loss of a loved one has impacted the family.
+An experienced wrongful death lawyer in Ceres can gather evidence to prove how losing a loved one has impacted the family.
 Contact an experienced lawyer today to learn more about how this is done through the wrongful death claims process.
-For information on what to look for in the best wrongful death attorney to handle your case, watch the video below.Who Can Bring a Wrongful Death Action in California?
+Watch the video below for information on what to look for in the best wrongful death attorney to handle your case.Who Can Bring a Wrongful Death Action in California?